Discrepancy Modeling Framework: Learning missing physics, modeling systematic residuals, and disambiguating between deterministic and random effects: Methods for Data-Driven Modeling

 \subsection{Gaussian Process Regression (GPR)}

 {\em Gaussian process regression} (GPR) is a non-parametric supervised learning approach to regression that uses a Gaussian process prior for Bayesian inference~\cite{rasmussen2003gaussian}.
 Not only is GPR a powerful nonlinear interpolation tool, its inherent probabilistic architecture allows for uncertainty quantification of interpolated values.
+Impressively, this method is a universal approximator with a closed form solution.
 Consider the dataset $D\{({\bf X}_i,{\bf Y}_i | i = 1,\dots, n\}$ which is split into test and training subsets where ${\bf X}_i$ are individual observations and ${\bf Y}_i$ are observation labels.
-A Gaussian process $f(\textbf{X})$ is defined by a mean function $m(\textbf{X})$ and covariance function $k(\textbf{X},\textbf{X}')$ as
+A Gaussian process $f(\textbf{X}_i)$ is defined by a mean function $m(\textbf{X}_i)$ and covariance function $\kappa (\textbf{X}_i,\textbf{X}_j)$ as

 such that the Gaussian process is: